JuliocesarsantosTI/surf-alpha-radar-site/README.md

 # 2. run the connector (no npm install needed — zero dependencies)
 npm start

-# 3. open the app
+# 3. open this address in your browser
 #    → http://127.0.0.1:8787
 ```